 - Vincent Van Doodle designs are inspired by icons of art, science, music and culture.
 Everything they sell is made locally and it’s a great place to find an unusual gift.
 Proudly quirky!

-We've only scratched the surface of what the Independent Birmingham Card has to offer.
+We’ve only scratched the surface of what the Independent Birmingham App has to offer.
 Check the Independent Birmingham website for more deals.

 We’re proud to be part of the independent scene in Birmingham.
 Take a look at our 5* & 4* serviced apartments at the heart of Birmingham city centre.
 They’re a great base for making the most of the Second City.